OpenHantek/OpenHantek6022/readme.md

 * Actively supported devices: Hantek 6022BE/BL on Linux.
 * DSO2xxx Series and DSO52xx Series support is still in but untested due to missing devices.
-* Other operating systems builds: MacOSX, Windows - untested.
+* Other operating systems builds: MacOSX and Windows - untested.

 ## Features

 * Digital phosphor effect to notice even short spikes
 * Voltage and Spectrum view for all device supported chanels
-* Math channel with these modes: Ch1+Ch2, Ch1-Ch2
+* Math channel with these modes: Ch1+Ch2, Ch1-Ch2, Ch2-Ch1
 * Freely configurable colors
 * Export to CSV, JPG, PNG or print the graphs
 * Supports hardware and software triggered devices
+* :star: NEW: Trigger modes: Normal, Auto and Single with green/red status display (top left)
+* :star: NEW: Shows a red channel warning (bottom left) if input data is clipped
 * A zoom view with a freely selectable range
 * All settings can be saved to a configuration file and loaded again
+* :star: NEW: Calibration data loaded from a model configuration file (only 6022BE/BL)
 * Multiple instances with a different device each can be started
 * The dock views on the main window can be customized by dragging them around and stacking them.
   This allows a minimum window size of 640*480 for old workstation computers.

 ## Install prebuilt binary
-* Get linux (and untested osx) packages from the [Releases](https://github.com/Ho-Ro/openhantek/releases) page.
+* Get Linux (and untested OSX and Win) packages from the [Releases](https://github.com/Ho-Ro/openhantek/releases) page.
 * [Download (untested) Windows build](https://ci.appveyor.com/project/Ho-Ro/openhantek/branch/master/artifacts)

 ## Building OpenHantek from source